jgscott/SDS323/exercises/exercises03.md

 First, listen to [this podcast from Planet Money.](https://www.npr.org/sections/money/2013/04/23/178635250/episode-453-what-causes-what)  Then use your knowledge of statistical learning to answer the following questions.

 1. Why can’t I just get data from a few different cities and run the regression of “Crime” on “Police” to understand how more cops in the streets affect crime? (“Crime” refers to some measure of crime rate and “Police” measures the number of cops in a city.)

 2. How were the researchers from UPenn able to isolate this effect?
-Briefly describe their approach and discuss their result in the “Table 2” below, from the researcher's paper.
+Briefly describe their approach and discuss their result in the “Table 2” below, from the researchers' paper.

 ![Table 2](ex3table2.png)

 3. Why did they have to control for Metro ridership?
 What was that trying to capture?

 4. Below I am showing you "Table 4" from the researchers' paper.
 Just focus on the first column of the table.
 Can you describe the model being estimated here?